Coast-to-coast: San Francisco to Savannah (Part 21)

 This entry is part 29 of 30 in the series Coast-to-coast: San Francisco to Savannah

-Today, we departed from Kingman.
-Founded during the late 19th century amid the railroad and mining boom, its early history is intertwined with the development of the region’s transportation and mining industries.
-Its historic downtown district still showcases architectural remnants of this era, offering a glimpse into the town’s past prosperity.
+Today we left Kingman.
+Founded in the late 19th century during the railroad and mining boom, the town’s early history is closely tied to the development of transportation and mining in the region.
+Its historic downtown still showcases architecture from that era, offering a glimpse into its past prosperity.

 Continue Reading